jean-gui/PathfinderCharacterManager/README.md

 Pathfinder Character Manager
 ============================

-Pathfinder Character Management is a Web application aimed at helping Pathfinder RPG players to manage their characters.
+Pathfinder Character Manager is a Web application aimed at helping Pathfinder RPG players to manage their characters and interactions between them by automatically applying bonuses and maluses to their character sheet.

 Some of the features include:
  * Creation of new player characters